linked-db/linked-ql/site/docs.md

 # Getting Started with LinkedQL

-This guide is the shortest path into the project.

-By the end of it, you should understand three things:

-- what you install
-- which client shape fits your runtime
-- what the common query interface looks like
+This guide takes you from installation to your first query with LinkedQL.

-If you want the broader philosophy first, start with [What is LinkedQL](/overview).
-If you want the full local runtime story, jump to [FlashQL](/flashql).
+If you are totally new here, you may want to begin with [What is LinkedQL](/overview).
+If you already know you want the embeddable local runtime, jump to [FlashQL](/flashql).

-## Project shape

-LinkedQL has two layers that are worth separating mentally:

-- the **common client contract**: `query()`, `stream()`, `transaction()`, `wal.subscribe()`
-- the **richer runtime layers** built on top of that contract, especially FlashQL

-That distinction matters because it keeps the docs honest:
+## The idea in one minute

+LinkedQL keeps one application-facing shape across very different runtimes:

+- `db.query()` for regular SQL execution and live queries
+- `db.stream()` for lazy row-by-row reads
+- `db.transaction()` for explicit transactions
+- `db.wal.subscribe()` for table-level changefeeds

+one consistent API surface, whether `db` is:

+- PostgreSQL
+- MySQL
+- MariaDB
-- every client does not do everything
+- an edge client
-- but the way you talk to data stays intentionally similar across runtimes
+- FlashQL, the local embeddable engine

 ## Installation